-Recently a new model - the Secure Element Management Service (SEMS) SCP11c secure channel protocol (DSEM)) - has been developed to simplify the provisioning process.
-This new secure channel protocol, included in GlobalPlatform Amendment A, facilitates generation of static 'scripts' that can be executed on a group of secure elements by directly addressing the application provider's security domain.
+Recently a new model - the Secure Element Management Service (SEMS) and Distributed Secure Element Management (DSEM)- have been developed to simplify the provisioning process.
+This new secure channel protocol, included in GlobalPlatform Amendments A, F, and I, facilitate generation of static 'scripts' that can be executed on a group of secure elements by directly addressing the application provider's security domain.

-The SEMS certificate authority (CA) delegates content management rights using certificates.
+The SEMS/DSEM certificate authorities (CA) delegate content management rights using certificates.
 Application providers will be issued certificates, that include content management rights, which can be used to establish a secure channel with the secure element.
 Applets can be loaded on a large scale, without using an SEI TSM.
-SEMS SCP11c-based scripts are either preloaded in the wallet application or sent from the wallet platform, and can trigger various card content-management operations.
-For example, the scripts can create security domains and inject keys, load and update applets, instantiate applets, delete security domains, and delete applets.
-The same SEMS SCP11c-based scripts enabling content-management operations can be used across multiple devices from one device provider or even from multiple device providers, greatly lowering the complexity of managing secure-element-based services and related costs and enabling extremely fast time-to-market.
+SEMS/DSEM-based scripts are either preloaded in the wallet application or sent from the wallet platform, and can trigger various card content-management operations.
+For example, the scripts can create security domains and trigger key generation, load and update applets, instantiate applets, delete security domains, and delete applets.
+The same scripts enabling contentmanagement operations can be used across multiple devices from one device provider or even from multiple device providers, greatly lowering the complexity of managing secure-element-based services and related costs and enabling extremely fast time-to-market.

-SEMS coexists with the SEI-TSM-based model, yet represents a plug-in replacement for the conventional SEI-TSM approach.
-Since SEMS SCP11c/DSEM uses just one real-time connection, it reduces system testing and minimizes the risk of failure.
-SEMS also offers the highest level of data protection and encryption, and produces a fully EMV-certified system that can be used anywhere in the world.
+SEMS and DSEM coexist with the SEI-TSM-based model, yet represent a plug-in replacement for the conventional SEI-TSM approach.
+DSEM works in two independent steps: first, the payment instance is created and tokenization is initiated.
+Second, the encrypted output of the first step is sent to the payment network and tokenization is performed (see section 6.2.2 below).
+SEMS and DSEM offer the highest level of data protection and encryption, and produce a fully EMV-certified system that can be used anywhere in the world.